-140. While welcoming the NAM member states recently elected to the Human Rights Council, during the 73rd session of the General Assembly, the Heads of State and Government stressed that the Human Rights Council should provide equal treatment to both civil and political rights and economic, social and cultural rights, as well as the right to development They further stressed that the Council should not allow confrontational approaches, exploitation of human rights for political purposes, selective targeting of individual countries for extraneous considerations and double standards in the conduct of its work, which should comply with the UN Charter, international law and relevant UN resolutions.

-141. The Heads of State and Government reaffirmed that universality, transparency, impartiality, objectivity and non-selectivity should be guiding principles for the work of the Council and its method of work.
-The Council in performing its responsibilities should, bear in mind, in accordance with Vienna Declaration and Programme of Action, the significance of national and regional particularities and various historical, cultural and religious backgrounds of the Member States.

-142. The Heads of State and Government reaffirmed their commitment to and stressed the importance of preserving resolution 5/1 entitled Institutional Building of the Human Rights Council and resolution 5/2 entitled Code of Conduct for Special Procedures Mandate-Holders of the Human Rights Council, including their annexes and appendices, endorsed by resolution 62/219 of the UN General Assembly.

-143. The Heads of State and Government further stressed the need to preserve the positive developments achieved since the establishment of the Human Rights Council in the context of its work, including its institutional building package.
+- 172. Congratulating the NAM Member States recently elected to the Human Rights Council, during the 77th session of the General Assembly, the Heads of State and Government reiterated that the Human Rights Council should provide equal treatment to civil, political, economic, social and cultural rights, in particular the right to development.
+They further stressed that the Council should not allow confrontational approaches, exploitation of human rights for political purposes, selective targeting of individual countries for extraneous considerations and double standards in the conduct of its work, which should comply with the UN Charter, international law and relevant UN resolutions. - 173.
+The Heads of State and Government reaffirmed that universality, transparency, impartiality, objectivity and non-selectivity should be guiding principles for the work of the Council and its methods of work.
+The Council in performing its responsibilities shall respect national and regional particularities and various historical, cultural and religious backgrounds of the Member States, as well as the right of every State to choose its own political, economic, legal and social system in accordance with the Vienna Declaration and Programme of Action. - 174.
+The Heads of State and Government reaffirmed their commitment to and stressed the importance of preserving resolution 5/1 entitled Institutional Building of the Human Rights Council and resolution 5/2 entitled Code of Conduct for Special Procedures Mandate-Holders of the Human Rights Council, including their annexes and appendices, endorsed by resolution 62/219 of the UN General Assembly. - 175.
+The Heads of State and Government further stressed the need to preserve the positive developments achieved since the establishment of the Human Rights Council in the context of its work, including its institutional building package.
 In this regard, they reaffirmed the need to defend the principles of non-selectivity, non-politicization, objectivity and impartiality in the consideration of human rights situations, as well as to ensure that human rights are not used for political purposes and adopting politically motivated decisions, in order to avoid the problems which plagued the former Human Rights Commission.
-In this regard, they expressed their concern over the proliferation of politicization and double standards, as well as country specific resolutions at the Human Rights Council.

-144. The Heads of State and Government emphasized the importance of adopting a constructive approach in the promotion and protection of all universally recognized human rights and fundamental freedoms, and in this regard, they urged the Human Rights Council20 to promote consensus and to focus on constructive and genuine dialogue and cooperation with State Parties, as well as capacity building and technical assistance, provided upon the request in consultation with and with the consent of the concerned states and according to their national needs and priorities, to ensure the realization of all universally recognized human rights and fundamental freedoms, in particular the right to development.

-145. The Heads of State and Government instructed the NAM Chapter in Geneva to strengthen the articulation of NAM's agreed positions, as contained in the Final Document and other relevant documents agreed/issued by the Coordinating Bureau, in the Human Rights Council, including their promotion and defense, as deemed possible, in accordance with the Movement's principles and the commitment of its Member States to the promotion and protection of human rights.
+In this regard, they expressed their concern over the proliferation of politicization and double standards, as well as country specific resolutions at the Human Rights Council. - 176.
+The Heads of State and Government emphasized the importance of adopting a constructive approach in the promotion and protection of all universally recognized human rights and fundamental freedoms, and in this regard, they urged the Human Rights Council20 to promote consensus and to focus on constructive and genuine dialogue and cooperation with State Parties, as well as capacity building and technical assistance, provided upon the request in consultation with and with the consent of the concerned states and according to their national needs and priorities, to ensure the realization of all universally recognized human rights and fundamental freedoms, in particular the right to development. - 177.
+The Heads of State and Government instructed the NAM Chapter in Geneva to strengthen the articulation of NAM's agreed positions, as contained in the Final Document and other relevant documents agreed/issued by the Coordinating Bureau, in the Human Rights Council, including

-20 The 28 NAM Countries currently members of the 47-member of the HRC are Afghanistan (2020), Angola (2020), Bahamas (2021), Bahrain (2021), Bangladesh (2021), Burkina Faso (2021), Cameroon (2021), Chile (2020), Cuba (2019), Democratic Republic of the Congo (2020), Egypt (2019), Eritrea (2021), Fiji (2021), India (2021), Iraq (2019), Nepal (2020), Nigeria (2020), Pakistan (2020), Peru (2020), Philippines (2021), Qatar (2020), Rwanda (2019), Saudi Arabia (2019), Senegal (2020), Somalia (2021), South Africa (2019), Togo (2021), and Tunisia (2019).
+^{2. &}lt;sup>20 The 27 NAM Countries currently members of the 47-members of the HRC are Algeria (2025), Bangladesh (2025), Benin (2024), Bolivia (2023), Burundi (2026), Cameroon (2024), Cote-d'Ivoire (2026), Cuba (2026), Chile (2025), Dominica Republic (2026) Eritrea (2024), Gambia (2024), Ghana (2026), Honduras (2024), India (2024), Indonesia (2026), Kuwait (2026) Malaysia (2024), the Maldives (2025), Malawi (2023), Morocco (2025), Qatar (2024), Senegal (2023), Somalia (2024) South Africa (2025), Sudan (2025), United Arab Emirates (2024), and Vietnam (2025).